A Guide to Commonly Used Special Education Terms/Acronyms

-Child Find is a component of the Individuals with Disabilities Education Act () that requires states to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or accommodations.
+Child Find: Child Find is a component of the Individuals with Disabilities Education Act (IDEA) that requires states to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or special education accommodations.

-: A hearing presided over by a hearing officer which is governed by .
+Due Process Hearing: A hearing presided over by a hearing officer which is governed by administrative law.
 It is one of the remedies available to parents and school districts to resolve special education disagreements.

 Free and appropriate public education “FAPE”: The special education and related services necessary to provide a student with access to an education and which must be provided at no charge to the student.